pedrojoaquim01/atmoseer/README.md

 ## Application

-### Execution
+### Project pipeline

-The project has 3 types of scripts that can be executed, Data Import, Pre-processing and Model Generation.
-To access the codes it is necessary to be in the `./src` directory.
+The project pipeline is defined as a sequence of three steps: (1) data import, (2) data pre-processing and (3) model generation.
+These steps are implemented as Python scripts in the `./src` directory.

 #### Data import scripts